daveallenbpm/PaymentGateway/readme.md

 - More integration testing could be added - e.g. could test repositories using an in-memory database.
 - Further exploration of what App Metrics can add into the project.
 - Could use async / await on the POST /api/Payment, would be useful to await the call to the bank (if it were making an external request).
-- Build script doesn't do much!
+- Build script doesn't do much at the moment!
-- Would be interested to try out Fake for scripts.
 - Not to mention app logging, containerization, authentication etc!